-The athlete is in the centre of attention, and everything we do as coaches is geared towards the best for the athletes.
+The athlete is in the center of attention, and everything we do as coaches is geared towards the best for the athletes.

-When speaking about the coach, and coaches, it’s not only me, the Strength & Conditioning Coach, it’s also the Head Coach of the sport, who is in charge, and everything I do is supporting the Head Coach as good as I can in the best interest for the athletes.
+When speaking about the coach, and coaches, it’s not only me, the Strength & Conditioning Coach, it’s also the Head Coach of the sport, who is in charge of the sport and program, and everything I do is supporting the Head Coach as good as I can in the best interest for the athletes.